-Half of a husband/wife doctor team, Dr. Anna Bella Hardman was born on April 25th, 1906 in Guelph, Ontario.
+Half of a husband and wife doctor team, Dr. Anna Bella Hardman was born on April 25th, 1906 in Guelph, Ontario.
 Her parents were Walter Hammond Beattie and the former Tena Thatcher.
 According to her parents 1905 marriage record, Mr. Beattie lived with his parents in Ridgetown and Tena Thatcher lived with her parents in Ridgetown.
 According to the 1901 census, her father Walter worked as a drug clerk (pharmacist).
 Dr. Hardman had a younger brother named Bruce Thatcher Beattie and 2 younger sisters, Mary Tena Beattie and Martha Beattie.
 In 1910 Dr. Hardman and her family resided at 116 Suffolk Street in Guelph, Ontario.

 According to the 1921 census, the Beattie family lived at 67 London Road in Guelph.
 Dr. Hardman graduated from Guelph Collegiate Vocational Institute in 1926.
 She attended The University of Toronto Faculty of Medicine where she met her future husband, Dr. William Nelson Hardman, who was a fellow medical student.
 She graduated M.D. in 1931 and received her B.SC.
 (Bacteriology) in 1932.

 Dr. Hardman married Dr. William Hardman in Guelph on the 29th of June, 1932.
 He was born in Hamilton, Ontario on the 26th of March, 1906.
 Dr. William Hardman was the 3rd of 4 children born to William Hardman and the former Georgina Alice Feaver.
 His father worked in the textile mill at Hamilton and his siblings were; Leslie Hardman, Wilfred Stewart Hardman and Georgina Alice Isabel Hardman.
 In 1912 the Hardman family resided at 116 Simcoe Street East in Hamilton.

 Dr. William Hardman and Dr. Anna Hardman had 3 children together.
 A daughter named Jane Anna and two sons, William and Nathaniel (who died as a young child).

 Dr. Hardman joined her husband in general practice in Chatham between 1932-1943.
 According to the 1941 Shepherds City of Chatham Business Directory, Dr. Anna Hardman and Dr. William Hardman’s offices were located at 42 Sixth Street.